“The gateway to the ruins of Angkor”.

-During our second visit to Siem Reap, August – XXXXXX 2020, things had changed quite drastically.
+During our second visit to Siem Reap, from August to December 2020, things had changed quite drastically.
 With the world in a tight grip from the COVID-19 pandemic, shop, restaurant, and accommodation prices had plummeted.
 Many establishments had closed, some temporarily, some permanently.
 The markets were deserted, most of the tourist stalls gone.

 Fruit and vegetable stalls are still flourishing with the daily trade from locals.
 There is no discrimination, local family-run guesthouses to luxury 5-star resorts have closed their doors.
 Restaurants offering a 25% discount on food.
 Shops slashing prices to try and survive.
 Pub street and it’s usually busy alleys are deserted, only a couple of places remaining open.
 We don’t know when or even if the town will ever return to its old self.

 Angkor Archaeological Park

 Located in 6km north of Siem Reap, it is one of the most important archaeological sites in Southeast Asia.
 Please see our separate Angkor Archaeological Park destination page for further information.